NiceneNerd/BCML/docs/trouble.md

 the folder names, as they are in fact case-sensitive (e.g. `content/Actor` works but `Content/actor` does not).

+### Usage Problems

+#### BCML takes me back to the setup wizard each time.

+Your settings, probably the game folders, are incorrect.
+They need to be fixed first.

+#### The "Launch Game" button doesn't work.

+Usually, this happens if Cemu is set to run as administrator but BCML is not.
+To correct this, either turn off the administrator setting for Cemu (recommended, as it's actually useless in *most* cases) or run BCML as administrator.

 ## Problems In Game

 ***Any time you have any problem with one or more mods in-game after installing them